sitebay/docs/articles/guides/quick-answers/sitebay/gpl-in-wordpress/index.md

 The GPL license used by WordPress ensures that it remains free and open, encouraging innovation and allowing the software to benefit from contributions by a global community of developers.
 This approach has led to WordPress powering a portion of the internet, with sites ranging from small personal blogs to large corporate websites.

-Conclusion: Embracing Open Source with Site Bay
+Conclusion: Embracing Open Source with SiteBay

-Site Bay champions the open-source philosophy, providing powerful WordPress hosting solutions that leverage the best of what the open-source community has to offer.
-With a focus on performance, security, and scalability, Site Bay empowers users to build and manage WordPress sites with ease, supported by the vast, collaborative world of open-source software.
+SiteBay champions the open-source philosophy, providing powerful WordPress hosting solutions that leverage the best of what the open-source community has to offer.
+With a focus on performance, security, and scalability, SiteBay empowers users to build and manage WordPress sites with ease, supported by the vast, collaborative world of open-source software.

 Understanding the difference between open source and closed source, especially in the context of WordPress, is crucial for making informed decisions about your digital presence.
-With Site Bay, you're not just choosing a hosting provider; you're embracing a commitment to openness, community, and i
+With SiteBay, you're not just choosing a hosting provider; you're embracing a commitment to openness, community, and i